Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 What is the hormone renin responsible for?

 First of all, it regulates blood pressure, helping to increase it.
-Active secretion of the hormone occurs in situations when:
+Active secretion of the hormone occurs in situations where:

-• there is a decrease in the blood circulating in the vessels;
+• there is a decrease in blood circulating in the vessels;

 • the patient suffers from hypotension;